Skip to main content

 Medical Detoxification

-A medically supervised detox program helps individuals safely withdraw from alcohol while managing withdrawal symptoms.
+A medically supervised alcohol detox program helps individuals safely withdraw from alcohol while managing withdrawal symptoms.

 Behavioral Therapy